samolubukun/Socially-NextJS/README.md

     pnpm install
     ```

-3. Set up your `.env` file by copying the `.env.example` and filling in your environment variables:
+3. Set up your `.env` file by creating the file in the root directory and filling in your environment variables:

     ```env
     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key